Accenture/openathon-2019-react/README.md

     **Node.js** is an open source server environment, free, that runs on various platforms (Windows, Linux, Unix, Mac OS X, etc.)  usin JavaScript runtime built on Chrome's V8 JavaScript engine.

-    This installation also will install **npm**, the package manager for Node.js and the worldâ€™s largest software registry.
+    This installation also will install **npm**, the package manager for Node.js and the world’s largest software registry.

 2. Install **webpack**
     ```